UniversityRadioYork/MyRadio/README.md

 Tests
 -----
-MyRadio uses [Codeception](http://codeception.com/quickstart) for its test suite.
+MyRadio uses [Codeception](http://codeception.com/quickstart) for its component test suite.

 To run the tests, call `src/vendor/bin/codecept run` from the root directory.
 By default this assumes that the API is running at http://localhost:7080/api/v2,